Deep-Waveform: A Learned OFDM Receiver Based on Deep Complex-valued Convolutional Networks: Related Work

-OFDM system is the most popular system in modern wireless communication.
+OFDM is the most popular system in modern wireless networks.
 In \cite{JJVanDeBeek98,shen2006channel}, the OFDM physical layer and various channel estimation approaches are introduced.
-Any improvements on OFDM system would significant impact the existing wireless system.
-Several enhancements is proposed to improve OFDM system, such as , Filter Bank MultiCarrier (FBMC), UFMC, GFDM \cite{Ankarali17} for next generation communication system such as 5G.
-These new waveforms are generally modifications of OFDM for better characteristics with regards to various interferences.
-An constellation enhancement approach \cite{WWang18} and DL-based coding system \cite{MKim18} are proposed to reduce the Peak to Average Power Ratio (PAPR) of OFDM waveform.
+At the transmitter side, several enhanced waveforms are introduced to the OFDM family, such as Filter Bank MultiCarrier (FBMC), UFMC, GFDM for 5G and next generation communication systems \cite{Ankarali17}.
+These modified OFDM waveforms generally have better characteristics with regards to various interferences.
+A constellation enhancement approach \cite{WWang18} and deep learning (DL)-based coding system \cite{MKim18} are proposed to reduce the Peak to Average Power Ratio (PAPR) of the OFDM waveform. {An MLP-based channel estimator for FBMC shows good performance in high mobility channels \cite{Cheng2019FBMC}.}

-At the receiver side, several works explored the use of Cyclic Prefix (CP) to enhance the performance of OFDM receiver \cite{Al-Naffouri10, JYang13, Rathinakumar16, LXu17}.
-CP is a redundancy of time-domain OFDM symbol which is necessary to mitigate intersymbol interference (ISI), but takes up a portion of spectrum resource in time domain.
-A key of exploiting CP is to determine the unpolluted length in CP.
-Our work is a complementary of existing analytical approaches, such as Maximum Likelihood \cite{Al-Naffouri10,Rathinakumar16}, Factor Graph \cite{JYang13,LXu17} in exploiting CP.

-Several recent works focus on DL-based enhancements of OFDM receiver \cite{HYe18,HHe18}.
-In \cite{HYe18}, an 5-layer DNN-based OFDM receiver simultaneously implements channel estimation and modulation symbol recovery.
-Their model uses Relu activation for hidden layers, and sigmoid for output, and equalization and recovery are trained in 2 stages.
-However, channel equalizer and receiver are separated in this paper, and our receiver directly output bits instead of IQ data.
-Moreover, \cite{HYe18} only studies QPSK with a block type pilot, of which could not be replicated for higher order modulation with direct bit output.
-A DL-based OFDM receiver in \cite{HHe18} is claimed outperforming LMMSE channel estimator by initialized to known model.
-However, explicit usage of FFT/IFFT \cite{HHe18,MKim18,Felix18} could not demonstrate the ability of DNN in learning waveforms.
+Most of the improvements take place at the receiver side.
+As a partial copy of the OFDM waveform, cyclic prefix (CP) is introduced for synchronization and ISI mitigation at the receiver, as shown in Fig.~\ref{fig:ofdm:frame}.
+CP has been exploited to enhance blind \cite{Al-Naffouri10, JYang13, Rathinakumar16, LXu17} and pilot-aided \cite{Quadeer10} channel estimation by improving SNR, frequency selectivity, and interference mitigation \cite{Rathinakumar16}.
+In \cite{Quadeer10}, the decoded data of a previous OFDM symbol is used to recover the CP of the next symbol.
+However, the approach in \cite{Quadeer10} can only enhance LS channel estimates.
+Our model accomplishes this task by processing multiple OFDM symbols simultaneously with better overall performance and slightly improved efficiency without an explicit algorithm, which serves as a complementary to analytical approaches, such as maximum likelihood \cite{Al-Naffouri10,Rathinakumar16} and factor graph \cite{JYang13,LXu17} in exploiting CP.